Starexify/BadHUD/README.md

 ## Known Issues

 - In Chart Editor after you start and then close the song and then start again it stops working.
 (Basically there's no fix for that)
+- The health icons bop is kynda buggy

 ## 📜 License